sanasol/buy-all-steam-games/readme.md

 Ever wonder how much does it cost to buy all games from Steam?

-You can check it out at http://steam.seewang.me
+You can check it out at https://steam.sanasol.ws and https://steam.seewang.me

 ## How does it work?
 This application was inspired by http://buyallofsteam.appspot.com/, but it haven't been updated since 2014.</p>